botworld-wiki/beatburger.github.io/_bots/mort.md

 botRarity: "Rare"
 botRaritySortOrder: "3"
 botAcquisition: "drop"
 botOpinion: "The absolute mobile mortar of the game.
-While being a beast of combo with high damage nuke and a good sub dps plus crowd controller from afar.
-Mort suffers a lot of cons(slow speed, high minimum range, etc.) that you got to be its babysitter.
-But if you can do everything Mort lacks, you will be able to enjoy the destruction Mort brings upon this world."
+Mort serves the role of an excellent nuker while still be a good sub dps/crowd controller from afar.
+However, the bot suffers a lot of cons to let it alone."
 searchKeywords: "dumb, Mort, Aoe, Nuke, combo, rare, splasher, knockback"